What’s the Difference? Octopus vs. Squid

 Photo credits: Octopus – NURC/UNCW and NOAA/FGBNMS.
 Squid – NOAA OKEANOS Explorer Program 2013 Northeast U. S. Canyons Expedition.

 You wouldn’t be alone if you thought the octopus and squid were the same animals.
-They are cousins—both part of the group cephalopoda—a group of marine mollusks that include squid, octopus, nautilus, and snails.
+They are cousins—both part of the class Cephalopoda—a group of marine mollusks that include squid, octopus, nautilus, and cuttlefish.
+The largest cephalopod is the giant squid, which grows to be more than 40 feet, and one of the smallest is the pygmy squid, which is only about an inch.
 These animals are all characterized by symmetrical bodies, no vertebrae, prominent heads, and arms or tentacles that extend from their bodies.
-Unlike nautilus and snails, the octopus and squid evolved to have bodies that don’t require use of a hard shell for protection, which is due to other adaptations that they developed like the ability to camouflage, heightened intelligence, and strong, flexible arms.
+Of the cephalopods, only nautilus have hard outer shells, so octopus, cuttlefish, and squid evolved to rely on other adaptations like the ability to camouflage, heightened intelligence, and strong, flexible arms, to protect themselves against predators.

-There are nearly 300 species of squids and 300 species of octopus in the global ocean.
+There are more than 300 species of squids and about 300 species of octopus in the global ocean.
 So, what are the differences between the two?

-Where they live: Squids generally live in the open ocean while octopuses call the seafloor home, usually in dark crevices; both live in saltwater from the tropics to more temperate zones.
+Where they live: Squids generally live in the open ocean while octopuses typically call the seafloor home, usually in dark crevices; both live in saltwater typically in tropical and temperate zones.

 How they look: Octopuses have a mantle, rounded head, rectangular pupils on their two eyes, eight arms, and come in a wide variety of colors while squids have two fins at the top of their mantle, a triangular head, circular pupils on their eyes, a rigid backbone-like structure called a pen, and a combination of arms and tentacles, which have hooks and suckers.

-Defenses: Some species of squids can expel clouds of ink into the water for a quick escape when they feel threatened while an octopus can change colors to hide or squeeze their bodies into the tiniest of crevices or objects like shells.
+Defenses: Many species of squid and octopus can expel clouds of ink into the water for a quick escape when they feel threatened and can change colors to blend into their environment.
+Octopuses are especially adept at squeezing their bodies into the tiniest of crevices or objects like shells.

-Reproduction: Male octopuses use a specialized arm (the hectocotylus) to transfer sperm to a female, who then lays groups of eggs in strings that might resemble decorative strings of holiday lights in her den.
-Females will guard the eggs until they hatch, which can be anywhere from 30 days to one year later depending on the species.
-Squids on the other hand mate in large groups, attaching their eggs to fixed structures like rocks or coral.
-Squid parents don’t invest in their young, they just let them hatch and try to make it in the world.
+Reproduction: Multiple types of male cephalopods use a specialized arm (the hectocotylus) to transfer sperm to a female, who then lays groups of eggs in strings that might resemble decorative strings of holiday lights in her den.
+Female octopus will guard the eggs until they hatch, which can be anywhere from 30 days to many years later depending on the species.
+Many squids attach their eggs to fixed structures like rocks or coral.
+Squid parents don’t typically invest in their young, they just let them hatch and try to make it in the world, but there are some instances of squid protecting the young eggs during development.

 Lifespan: Octopuses are generally shorter lived with a lifespan of one to three years, while squids can live nine months to five years.
 Male octopuses and squids usually die shortly after mating.